grayson-poon/spider-ling/README.md

 * Start, pause, and restart the game
 * Move around the game view by pressing certain keyboard characters
-* Choose where they want to place/shoot webs with the mouse
 * Jump and launch from one location to another
+* Choose where they want to launch to by clicking on the game view relative to the player

 In addition, this project will include: